 (4) A person who holds a farm lease for a pearl oyster farm, or an employee or agent of that person, may take pearl oysters from the pearl oyster farm in accordance with a pearling licence, hatchery licence or permit held by the person who holds that farm lease.

+[Section 26 amended by No. 28 of 2006 s.
+241.]

 27. Annual fees for farm leases, licences and permits

 (1) The annual fee in respect of —